OfcPeriwinkle/open_trs/README.md

 Once this project is a bit more mature, I'll build some docs for the API.
 Until then, please refer to the `tests/` directory to see example usage of the endpoints.

+The database schema can be found in `open_trs/schema.sql`.

+At a high level, Open TRS has three main "things":

+1. Users
+2. Projects
+3. Charges

+### Users

+Users are simple entities that have a username, email, and password.
+They should never be trusted and always break things.

+For Open TRS purposes, a user can create, view, update, and delete their own projects and charges.

+### Projects

+Projects are anything a user spends time doing.
+This is usually nothing worth noting.

+For our purposes, a project has a name and description.
+A project is owned by a single user.

+When a user decides to delete a project (i.e. they've finally realized that they've spent far too much time breaking open source code), all charges to that project are also deleted.

+### Charges

+Charges represent the time a user spends towards a project measured in hours.
+This is usually too much time.

+In Open TRS, a charge is created by a user for a project on a date.

 ## Contributing

 Contributions are welcome!
 Please make sure to write tests for any new features or changes in behavior.